 - They have valuable use cases.

 Of course, everything new brings positive and negative aspects with it.
 It’s up to you to decide where on the global spectrum of good and bad cryptocurrencies lie.

 This isn’t a deep dive on a technical level, and we won’t focus on a single implementation.
 Bitcoin is the first cryptocurrency, but there are hundreds more.

 There are many problems with cryptocurrencies as they exist today, for instance:

 - Bitcoin uses a public ledger where all payments are visible—what about privacy?

 - How can a cryptocurrency scale globally?

-A problem centric view is excellent for an engineer or a problem solver but it also limit foresight.
-For example the computer had many problems and drawbacks when first introduced but today we ridicule statements like:
+A problem-centric view is great for an engineer or a problem solver, but it also limits foresight.
+For example, the computer had many problems and drawbacks when first introduced, but today we ridicule statements like these:

-I think there is a world market for maybe five computers
+I think there’s a world market for maybe five computers